Wynn Resorts brings in new law firm for Steve Wynn investigation

 The aim is to make sure the company "employs best practices to maintain a safe and respectful workplace for all employees," it said.

 Gibson, Dunn & Crutcher couldn't immediately be reached for comment late Monday.
 Headquartered in Los Angeles, the firm employs more than 1,200 lawyers in cities around the world, according to its website.
+The firm has ties with Wynn's board.
+Kim Sinatra, a board member and Wynn's General Counsel, used to be a partner at the firm.

 Wynn Resorts' special committee is chaired by Patricia Mulroy, a member of the board's corporate governance and compliance committees.
 Mulroy previously held various high-profile public sector jobs in Nevada, including on the state's gaming commission, which regulates the casino industry.